 Overview of Friction Welding Machines

-Friction welding machines are advanced tools that utilize the heat generated from friction to join materials, often metals, without the need for additional filler materials.
+Friction welding machines are advanced tools that utilize the heat generated from friction to join materials, often metals, without the need for additional filler materials in the friction welding process.

-At American Friction Welding (AFW), these machines are designed to accommodate a variety of dimensions, capable of welding solid parts ranging from 1/16-inch to 4¼-inch and up to 8¼-inch wall tubes.
-This versatility allows you to apply friction welding across multiple industries.
+At American Friction Welding (AFW), these machines handle solid parts from 1/16-inch to 4¼-inch and tubes up to 8¼-inch wall.
+This range lets you use friction welding in many industries.

 AFW’s friction welding machines can expertly weld solid parts from 1/16-inch to 4¼-inch, accommodating various industry needs.